Imprimer ma sélection

 Make the potato latkes.
 Grate 3-4 russet potatoes and the half onion.
 Place the mixture in a clean kitchen towel and squeeze out as much liquid as possible — this helps make them crispy.

-Transfer the mix to a bowl and add the egg.
 Mix in 1/3 cup of flour and 1 tsp salt.
 If the mixture seems too wet, add a bit more flour.

 Heat a pan over medium heat and add enough olive oil to cover the bottom.
 Use an ice cream scoop or large spoon to shape the mixture into 6–7 small latkes (about half the mix).
 Cook for 4–5 minutes per side until golden and crispy.
 Transfer to a plate lined with parchment paper and sprinkle with flaky sea salt.